SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 The SharePoint Framework contains a set of standard controls for the property pane.
 But sometimes you need additional functionality beyond the basic controls.
 You might need asynchronous updates to the data on a control or a specific user interface.
 Build a custom control for the property pane to get the functionality you need.

-In this article, you will build a custom dropdown control that loads its data asynchronously from an external service without blocking the user interface of the web part.
+In this article, you'll build a custom dropdown control that loads its data asynchronously from an external service without blocking the user interface of the web part.

 ![Item dropdown loading available items after selecting a list in the list dropdown](../../../images/custom-property-pane-control-cascading-loading-items.png)